Updated August 22nd, 2022 by TraveltheGreekWay

 Can I Hike in Hydra?

 Yes, Hydra is a great place for hiking.
 The hiking trails are marked out with yellow and black signs that detail where you will go if you take the hike.
 There are easy and more demanding trails to choose from, depending on how experienced you are.

 When is Best to Go to Hydra?

-In the summer, like all Greek islands close to Athens, and especially Hydra which is a super cosmopolitan island, it can get busy.
+In the summer, like most Greek islands close to Athens, and especially Hydra which is a super cosmopolitan island, it can get busy.

 Spring, fall, or even winter is the best time for me to visit Hydra because it is so much more relaxed, peaceful, full of flowers and the colder weather makes the island much more romantic.